Understanding the Effects of Permanent Faults in GPU's Parallelism Management and Control Units: Low-level Fault Characterization

-The low-level evaluation starts with the hardware profiling of each targeted unit, to identify the signals of interest and the golden (fault-free) unit output.
-We use \textit{all} the dynamic instructions (more than 25,200) from 14 representative parallel workloads from Rodinia and NVIDIA SDK benchmarks (\textit{Sort}, \textit{Vector\_Add}, \textit{FFT}, \textit{Tiled Matrix Multiplication}, \textit{Na\"ive Matrix Multiplication}, \textit{Reduction}, \textit{$Gray\_Filter$}, \textit{Sobel}, \textit{Scalar Vector Multiply}, \textit{Nn}, \textit{$Scan\_3D$}, \textit{Transpose}, \textit{$Euler\_3D$}, and \textit{Back Propagation}).
-Then, the fault evaluation resorts to 42 localized fault injection campaigns (one per benchmark for each of the three units) to evaluate the execution of every individual dynamic instruction from the workloads (i.e., the equivalent \textit{exciting pattern} activating a unit) and identify the fault propagation effects.
-This procedure evaluates 426,092, 130,480, and 152,236 permanent faults (i.e., the whole stuck-at-fault list) for the exciting patterns in the WSC, fetch, and decoder units, respectively.
-The hardware profiling and the fault injection campaigns are performed on a server machine including 12 Intel Xeon CPUs running at 2.5 GHz and with 256 GB of RAM.
+The low-level evaluation starts with the golden unit hardware profiling of the \textit{WSC}, \textit{fetch}, and \textit{decoder}.
+In this case, we identify the signals of interest and the golden (fault-free) unit outputs.
+We use \textit{all} the dynamic instructions (more than 25,200 in the real code) from 14 representative parallel workloads from Rodinia and NVIDIA SDK benchmarks (\textit{Sort}, \textit{Vector\_Add}, \textit{FFT}, \textit{Tiled Matrix Multiplication}, \textit{Na\"ive Matrix Multiplication}, \textit{Reduction}, \textit{$Gray\_Filter$}, \textit{Sobel}, \textit{Scalar Vector Multiply}, \textit{Nn}, \textit{$Scan\_3D$}, \textit{Transpose}, \textit{$Euler\_3D$}, and \textit{Back Propagation}).
+Then, the fault evaluation resorts to 42 localized fault injection campaigns (one per benchmark for each of the three units) on an industrial-grade logic simulator (\textit{ZOIX} by \textit{Synopsis}) to evaluate the execution of every individual dynamic instruction from the workloads (i.e., the equivalent \textit{exciting pattern} activating a unit) and identify the fault propagation effects.
+This procedure evaluates 708,808 permanent faults (i.e., the whole stuck-at-fault list) from the WSC (426,092), fetch (130,480), and decoder (152,236) units, respectively.
+The hardware profiling and the fault injection campaigns are performed on a server machine which includes 12 Intel Xeon CPUs running at 2.5 GHz and with 256 GB of RAM.
 It is worth noting that extensive multi-threading schemes (from 10 up to 40 parallel processes) are used to speed up the fault evaluation campaigns.

-Table~\ref{tab:table_HW_fault_rate} first reports the total number of considered stuck-at faults for each unit and classifies faults in the following categories: \begin{itemize} \item \textit{Uncontrollable} faults, i.e., those permanent faults that are never activated or propagated by any input stimuli.
+Table~\ref{tab:table_HW_fault_rate} first reports the total number of considered stuck-at faults for each unit and classifies faults in the following categories: